ENEZA-DSI/A-Machine-Learning-Approach-to-predict-COVID-19-Global-Patterns-for-Epidemiological-Insights/Methods/Methods.md

 ### PREDICTIVE MODELLING
 #### Model types
 - *Classification model*

-  Was used to identify contries that had high and low infection rates
+  LightGBM was used to identify contries that had high and low infection rates

 - *Regression model*

-  Was used to predict the frequency of new cases and new deaths in the selected countries.
+  RandomForest Regressor and Ensemble models were used to predict the frequency of new cases and new deaths    in the selected countries.

 #### Evaluation metrics
-- Models were assessed using Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and R<sup>2</sup>
+- Models were assessed using Mean Absolute Error (MAE), Root Mean Square Error (RMSE), R<sup>2</sup>, F1 score and accuracy score.
+- A confusion matrix was also used to assess the perfomance of the model.

 #### Model Comparison
 The perfomance of the diffferent models was compared based on the above metrics.